European Neighbourhood Policy - South - energy and environment

 Natural resource endowments of fossil fuels largely determine the structure of primary energy production.
 Many of the ENP-South countries have an energy mix that is dominated by just one source of energy.
 By contrast, energy production in the EU-28 is more varied, reflecting the availability of different fossil fuel deposits and the potential for hydro power, as well as different policies in relation to the production of energy from nuclear fuels and renewables.

-Algeria and Egypt are endowed with considerable oil and natural gas resources, as reflected by primary energy production of 165.9 million toe in Algeria in 2017 (equivalent to one fifth of the EU-28 total) and 71.7 million toe in Egypt in 2016 (equivalent to just under one tenth of the EU-28 total) — see Table 1.
+Algeria and Egypt are endowed with considerable oil and natural gas resources, as reflected by primary energy production of 165.2 million toe in Algeria in 2018 (equivalent to more than one fifth of the EU-28 total) and 71.7 million toe in Egypt in 2016 (equivalent to just under one tenth of the EU-28 total)— see Table 1.
 The level of primary energy production was relatively low in the remaining ENP-South countries for which data are available; note however, that there was a relatively large oil and natural gas industry in Libya (which, according to the annual statistical bulletin of the Organisation of Petroleum Exporting Countries (OPEC), has the largest oil reserves in Africa), although its level of primary production was disrupted from 2011 as a result of civil unrest.

-The EU-28 is a net importer of energy, as its energy imports in 2016 totalled 1.48 billion toe, compared with exports of 579.5 million toe.
-Among the ENP-South countries, the largest net importers of energy products were Morocco (19.5 million toe in 2017) and Israel (14.9 million toe in 2016).
-By contrast, Algeria was a sizeable net exporter of energy, some 103.8 million toe in 2017.
+The EU-28 is a net importer of energy, as its energy imports in 2017 totalled 1.53 billion toe, compared with exports of 580.3 million toe.
+Among the ENP-South countries, the largest net importers of energy products were Morocco (19.5 million toe in 2017) and Israel (15.9 million toe in 2017).
+It is also interesting to note that, despite being endowed with considerable natural resources, Egypt was also a net importer of energy products (10.6 million toe in 2016).
+By contrast, Algeria was a sizeable net exporter of energy, some 100.4 million toe in 2018.

 Energy-related products represented an important source of foreign revenue for some ENP-South countries, although fluctuations in energy prices may result in considerable variations in the value of trade from one year to the next (more details are provided in an article on international trade in goods).
-Algeria recorded by far the highest quantity of energy exports among the ENP-South countries, as its exports in 2017 totalled 108.0 million toe, which was nearly seven times as high as in Egypt, where the second highest quantity of energy exports among ENP-South countries was recorded (see Table 1); note that there are no recent data available for Libya.
+Algeria recorded by far the highest quantity of energy exports among the ENP-South countries, as its exports in 2018 totalled 101.4 million toe, which was more than six times as high as in Egypt (in 2016), where the second highest quantity of energy exports among ENP-South countries was recorded (see Table 1); note that there are no recent data available for Libya.

 The level of primary energy production may fluctuate considerably from one year to the next as a result of changes in energy demand (reflecting economic fortunes and the number of heating/cooling days), the development of energy prices (which are affected by the level of market supply and demand) and the weather (particularly for hydro power).
 Changes in the level of primary energy production may also reflect new energy resources coming on-stream or existing energy resources becoming depleted.

-Between 2007 and 2016, primary energy production in the EU-28 fell overall by 12.3 %.
-Figure 1 shows that there was a relatively rapid decline in EU-28 output in 2009 (-4.3 %) and 2011 (-3.9 %), either side of an increase of 2.0 % in 2010 which was the only positive development recorded during the period studied.
-It also shows that there were broadly similar developments for the two largest energy producers among the ENP-South countries: the level of primary production fell overall by 5.9 % between 2007 and 2017 in Algeria and by 10.2 % in Egypt during the same period.
+Between 2008 and 2016, primary energy production in the EU-28 fell overall by 11.9 %.
+Figure 1 shows that there was a relatively rapid decline in EU-28 output in 2009 (down 4.7 %) and 2011 (down 3.8 %), either side of an increase of 2.1 % in 2010 which was the only positive development recorded during the period studied.
+It also shows that there were broadly similar developments for the two largest energy producers among the ENP-South countries: the level of primary production fell overall by 5.7 % between 2008 and 2018 in Algeria and by 12.4 % in Egypt between 2008 and 2016.

 Primary energy products